spotify/openfeature-swift-sdk/README.md

 import OpenFeature

-// Configure your custom `FeatureProvider` and pass it to OpenFeatureAPI await OpenFeatureAPI.shared.setProvider(provider: customProvider)
+// Configure your custom `FeatureProvider` and pass it to OpenFeatureAPI let customProvider = MyCustomProvider() OpenFeatureAPI.shared.setProvider(provider: customProvider)

 // Configure your evaluation context and pass it to OpenFeatureAPI let ctx = MutableContext(
     targetingKey: userId,
     structure: MutableStructure(attributes: ["product": Value.string(productId)]))
-await OpenFeatureAPI.shared.setEvaluationContext(evaluationContext: ctx)
+OpenFeatureAPI.shared.setEvaluationContext(evaluationContext: ctx)

 // Get client from OpenFeatureAPI and evaluate your flags let client = OpenFeatureAPI.shared.getClient() let flagValue = client.getBooleanValue(key: "boolFlag", defaultValue: false)
 ```

-Setting a new provider or setting a new evaluation context are asynchronous operations.
+Setting a new provider or setting a new evaluation context are synchronous operations.
 The provider might execute I/O operations as part of these method calls (e.g. fetching flag evaluations from the backend and store them in a local cache).
-It's advised to not interact with the OpenFeature client until the `setProvider()` or `setEvaluationContext()` functions have returned successfully.
+It's advised to not interact with the OpenFeature client until the relevant event has been emitted (see events below).

 Please refer to our [documentation on static-context APIs](https://github.com/open-feature/spec/pull/171) for further information on how these APIs are structured for the use-case of mobile clients.